Automatic language translation

 No. The Secretariat does not offer a summer internship program.
 The Department of Communities and Justice runs a Summer Clerkship Program.
 Check the Clerkship webpage or the DCJ careers website for more information.

-The NSW Government runs a graduate program, which can include working for the Secretariat.
+The NSW Government runs a graduate program.
 Please visit this webpage for details.

 Our office is located in Parramatta, right next to the train station.
-We have hybrid working arrangements of 1-2 days in the office and the rest working from home.
+We have hybrid working options.
 We can offer flexible working arrangements but prefer that interns work in the office at least one day per week.

 No. Unfortunately, we are unable to provide any financial assistance to cover costs associated with the internship.